corneliusroemer/pango-sequences/README.md

 For lineages that are derived from BA.2*, BA.4* and BA.5*, there has been significant curation/overwriting, but for previous lineages the amount of curation is very limited.
 So do expect errors.

 If you find errors, please open an issue here.
+The same is true if you have ideas what other data about lineages you would like to be included here.

 The sequences contained here are the ones used in Nextclade reference trees and produced by code contained in the nextclade_data_workflows/sars-cov-2 repository.